-If the mode of storage, preparation or cooking of the product is no longer equivalent to or differs significantly from the corresponding conventional food, a clear instructions as to how to use must be given on the label of the product.
+If the mode of storage, preparation or cooking of the product is no longer equivalent to or differs significantly from the corresponding conventional food, clear instructions as to how to use must be given on the label of the product.

-iv.
-Health certificate
+c.
+Health Certificate

-Biotech agricultural products exported to Saudi Arabia and GCC countries must have been approved in the country of origin for human or animal consumption or planting seeds and meets all relevant Saudi and GSO approved regulations and standards requirements.
-Each shipment must be accompanied by an official health certificate issued by competent government agency stating that the GE ingredient(s) used in the foodstuff, grains or seed exported is/are approved in the country of origin for human or animal consumption or for planting seeds.
-SFDA accepts health certificates issued by FDA, federal or state departments of agriculture for high value and processed feed products.
+Biotech agricultural products exported to Saudi Arabia and GCC countries must have been approved in the country of origin for human or animal consumption, or for use as planting seeds, and meet all relevant Saudi and GSO-approved regulations and standards.
+Each shipment must be accompanied by an official health certificate issued by a competent government agency stating that the GE ingredient(s) used in the foodstuff, grains or seed exported is/are approved in the country of origin for human or animal consumption or for planting seeds.
+The SFDA accepts health certificates issued by the FDA and federal or state departments of agriculture for high value and processed feed products.
 Health certificates issued by exporting companies or other private organizations, including notary public statements are not recognized.

-For U.S. biotech feed grains, MOA still accepts the one-time biotech grains certification statement that was provided in 2003 by the USDA's Grain Inspection, Packers and Stockyards Administration (GIPSA).
+For U.S. biotech feed grains, the Ministry of Environment, Water, and Agriculture (MEWA) accepts the biotech grains certification statement that was provided in 2003 by the USDA's Grain Inspection, Packers and Stockyards Administration (GIPSA).
 The statement certified that the exported transgenic feed grains and oilseeds (corn and soybean, and soybean meal) are the same as those consumed in the United States.
-The approved statement eliminates the need for a shipment-by-shipment positive biotech certification for unprocessed agricultural products that is required in section 4.1.5. of the GSO 2141/2011.
+The approved statement eliminates the need for a shipment-by-shipment positive biotech certification for unprocessed agricultural products that is required by section 4.1.5. of the GSO 2141:2011.

-v.
+d.
 Real Time Polymerase Chain Reaction (PCR) Method